concepcion12/simulacra/docs/next_steps_roadmap.md

 This document highlights planned improvements and future features for the Simulacra simulation platform.

 ## Short Term Goals
-- Package the project with a `pyproject.toml` for easy installation.
 - Expand test coverage for population generation and decision making.
 - Finalize the project selection dialog in the unified interface.